lamystere/endless-orgasm-machine/README.md

 # Endless Orgasm Machine - An Automated Orgasm Denial Device for ESP32

+### It knows...
+What will surprise you most is how accurate it is that you only have a few moments left.
+In this day and age algorithms are a respected part of our lives...this one knows you better than yourself.

+Have you ever cut-off a sneeze before it happened and found it a conflicting blend of sensations?
+Have you ever stopped going before your orgasm so you could last a bit longer?
+If you're not afraid to use a buttplug and you're ready for an amazing experience this is for you.

+It is not a sex-toy in the traditional sense because it doesn't provide pleasure unless you add in a vibrator or connect it wirelessly to other toys.
+They provide the pleasure, EOM tells them when to stop and when they can start again.

+### The science!
 Using an inflatable butt plug to detect pressure changes indicative of pelvic floor contractions, this software, and associated hardware, is used to detect when the user is approaching orgasm and control stimulation accordingly.
-The net result: automated edging and orgasm denial.
+The net result: automated edging and orgasm denial or enhancement.

 ### But I like orgasms...